jbcodeforce/aws-studies/docs/infra/networking.md

 Two types of endpoint:

 * **Interface endpoints** powered by PrivateLink: it provisions an ENI in our VPC, with a security group.
-Pay per hour and GB of data transfer
+Pay per hour and GB of data transfer.
+Can access AWS services such as Simple Queue Service (SQS), Simple Notification Service (SNS), Amazon Kinesis.
 * **Gateway endpoints**: provision a GTW and setup routes in route tables.
-Used for S3 and DynamoDB.
+Used for **S3 and DynamoDB** only.
 Free.

 ## VPC Flow Logs